malthejorgensen/blagblogblag.com/_drafts/2016-03-11-Remote-debugging-with-rpdb2.md

     > exec traceback.print_tb(tb)
     Textual output will be done at the debuggee.

-As noted the actual printout has be viewed in the original process.
+As noted the actual printout has to be viewed in the original "debuggee" process.

 References: